 Virtual Onboarding: What if Your Workforce is Remote?

 You can easily tailor your onboarding program to suit the needs of a remote, hybrid, or BYOD workforce.
-Mail an onboarding kit of fun company swag to help new employees feel like a part of the team no matter where they put their desk.
-Walk them through security best-practices as they onboard with their own devices, or send them a pre-configured laptop so they’re ready to go.
+Mail an onboarding kit of fun company swag to help new employees feel like a part of the team no matter where they put their desks.
+Walk them through security best practices as they onboard with their own devices, or send them a pre-configured laptop so they’re ready to go.